 Visit Walton’s Distillery for a not-your-run-of-the-mill tour with not-your-run-of-the-mill spirits.
 We’ve been on a few distillery tours in our day and we’re always looking for that extra something that’s sets one establishment apart from another.
 With Walton’s, the distinction is clear.

 It’s a fairly informal place, and we appreciated that.
-Just show up between 10 and 4:30 Monday through Saturday – the tours run every 30 minutes.
+Just show up between 10:00 a.m. and 4:00 p.m.
+Monday through Saturday – the tours run every 30 minutes and tours and tastings are free.
 They’ve got an interesting story.
 Located about 15 minutes west of downtown Jacksonville, an area in Onslow county that used to contain a number of stills during prohibition that weren’t quite as “public”, Walton’s Distillery seeks to combine current best practices with wisdom of distilling forefathers of old.
 Or as we like to call them, heroes.

 When you taste the spirits that Walton’s produces you can taste this history, and the distinction that comes with it.
 Take Junior Walton’s Premium Select, for instance.
 Barrel-aged moonshine.
 I, for one, had never heard of such a thing.
 It was unique and delicious.
 They also have straight moonshine, as well as a number of flavored varieties from peach to salted caramel.
 Their spirits are all distilled five times which makes for a clean taste with no hangover.
 (To this I can attest)

-On our tour they saved the best for last.
-Walton’s will soon release their very own bourbon, and we got to sample some.
+Walton’s also makes their very own bourbon, and we got to sample some.
 I’m a big fan of top-shelf bourbon, and Walton’s was right on the “Mark”.
-It’s not available for sale quite yet, but look for it in the coming months.
-I predict a big winner in competition!

-PS – we may have purchased a few bottles before leaving….that’s the rich glow coming from our glasses in the photo above.
+We may have purchased a few bottles before leaving.
 Pick up a bottle after your tour and enjoy it later.

-As a veteran-owned and -founded company, The Milk Road‘s coffee was first roasted and sold in the barracks of Camp Lejeune; now it’s available to the entire community.
-Drop by for a cuppa and a Liège Waffle is Biscotti.
+As a veteran-owned and -founded company, The Milk Road’s coffee was first roasted and sold in the barracks of Camp Lejeune; now it’s available to the entire community.
+Drop by for a cuppa and a Belgian pearl sugar topped liege waffle Biscotti.
 You can get it to go, or stay a while during one of their live music or comedy evenings.

 One of the highlights of our stay in Onslow was experiencing a yacht cruise on New River with Bayonet Enterprises.
 Here are three reasons we think you need to try this on your Onslow visit!